 Conflict at Work

-- Respect the other person's right to privacy and dignity: Never engage in conflict in front of coworkers, and never say things to deliberately embarrass or humiliate a coworker.
+- Respect the other person's right to privacy and dignity.
+Try not to engage in conflict in front of coworkers or say things to deliberately embarrass or humiliate a coworker.

-- Listen and do not interrupt: Allow the other person to say what they have to say.
+- Listen and do not interrupt.
+Allow the other person to say what they have to say without mentally rehearsing your response.
+Really listen.
 Do not interrupt, even if they are incorrect.
 Do not raise your voice, even if the other person does.

 - Be willing to compromise.
 No one gets their way all the time.
 Look for places where compromise can happen.

 Are you an employee struggling with interpersonal conflict in the workplace?
 Are you a supervisor or manager who needs guidance in handling a sensitive or difficult situation with an employee?
 Call 919-416-1727 to schedule a PAS consultation.